diez/diez/packages/compiler/README.md

 }
 ```

 the compiler will build a typed, abstract tree based on the exported component `DesignSystem`.
 Because `Color` and `Palette` are recursive dependencies of `DesignSystem`, they will also be processed.
-The resulting abstract tree will be emitted to the target compiler implementation to produce source code for the target platform, allowing you to to attach to a `DesignSystem` in a host code base.
+The resulting abstract tree will be emitted to the compiler implementation to produce source code for the target platform, allowing you to to attach to a `DesignSystem` in a host code base.

-For some examples of target compilers which can be built using `@diez/compiler` as a foundation, refer to [`@diez/targets`](https://github.com/diez/diez/tree/master/packages/targets).
+For some examples of compilers which can be built using `@diez/compiler` as a foundation, refer to [`@diez/targets`](https://github.com/diez/diez/tree/master/packages/targets).